2016-01-27 18:24:12 • ID: 1260

 The Variability of Epipaleolithic Tanged Points in the Sahara

-These are several points from the late Pleistocene and early Holocene are common in the Sahara.
+These are several points from the late Pleistocene and early Holocene, common in the Sahara.

 No unified techno-typological approach is available for these artifacts.
-The spectrum of such implements includes the classic Ounanian point (upper row of Figure 1: the second point is a microlithic example; lower row of Figure 1: a classic non-microlithic example [7 cm long] is displayed on the right), first described by Breuil in 1930 at Ounan to the south of Taodeni in northern Mali.
+The spectrum of such implements includes the classic Ounanian point (upper row of Figure 1: the second point is a microlithic example; lower row of Figure 1: a classic non-microlithic example [7 cm long] is displayed on the right.
+Ounanian points were first described by Breuil in 1930 at Ounan to the south of Taodeni in northern Mali.

 Ounanian Points are suggested to be the hallmark of the some Epipaleolithic industries in the central Sahara, the Sahel and northern Sudan, and dated to the early Holocene.